dotnet/interactive/docs/README.md

 ## Acknowledgements

-The multi-language experience of .NET Interactive is truly a collaborative efforts amongst other groups at Microsoft.
+The multi-language experience of .NET Interactive is truly a collaborative effort amongst other groups at Microsoft.
 We'd like to thank the following teams for contributing their time and expertise to helping light up functionality for other languages.

 - **PowerShell Team:** PowerShell
 - **Azure Data/SQL Team:** SQL, KQL